Beverage Container Recycling: It's in Your Hands

 How much do recycling centers pay per pound?

 Recycling centers are allowed to pay by weight as a matter of business efficiency.
-The Beverage Container Recycling Center establishes the minimum per-pound rates for each container type: aluminum, glass, plastic and bi-metal.
+The Beverage Container Recycling Program establishes the minimum per-pound rates for each container type: aluminum, glass, plastic and bi-metal.
 Recycling centers pay the CRV to consumers for their redeemed beverage containers.
 In addition to the CRV, recyclers may also pay a scrap value, which fluctuates according to current demand for the recycled material.
 Find out the latest per-pound rates.
 Consumers also have the option of being paid on a per-container basis if they bring in 50 or fewer CRV containers of each material type.
 Recycling centers are required to comply with this request.

 What are the rules regarding being paid on a per-container basis?

 California law allows you the option of being paid based on count instead of weight for up to 50 empty beverage containers of each material type.
-This means you can bring up to 50 aluminum, 50 glass, 50 plastic, and 50 bi-metal California Redemption Value (CRV) containers in a single visit and request to be paid by count.
+This means you can bring up to 50 aluminum, 50 glass, 50 plastic, and 50 bi-metal California Redemption Value (CRV) containers and request to be paid by count.
 Recycling centers are required to comply with this rule, found in the California Code of Regulations, Title 14, Chapter 5, Section 2535(b), and thus pay you the full CRV redemption of 5 cents or 10 cents on each container.
 Just be sure that you inform the site attendant of your load content and how you would like to receive payment before you hand over your load.
 Any consumer who has been denied this right by a recycling center can file a complaint via email or by calling 1-800-RECYCLE.

 Can I be paid on a per-container basis for more than 50 containers?